g2i/handbook/performance-plans.md

 If your manager feels your performance is back on track, that's the end of this process!
 The documentation of this process will remain logged for future reference, and your manager should add a note indicating they're happy with your improvement at this stage.
 Case closed!

-If your manager feels your performance is not where it should be, this final conversation will be about whether or not Basecamp remains a good fit for you.
+If your manager feels your performance is not where it should be, this final conversation will be about whether or not G2i remains a good fit for you.

 > Manager: It's been another six weeks since we talked about jobs slipping through the cracks and your lack of responsiveness.
 You committed to making progress on your kickoff plans, answering daily check-in questions, and having zero dropped assignments.
 All of these things are still not where you said they would be after now a total of 10 weeks since we first talked about this problem.
-We have to talk about your future at Basecamp now.
+We have to talk about your future at G2i now.
 You don't seem to be able to manage your work after repeated warnings.

 ## STEP SIX: Document
 At this final stage, your manager will add more notes about your most recent talk, and they'll detail why they were or were not convinced of your progress.
 If you've been terminated, that will be noted in the documentation.

 If you haven't been terminated and your manager is happy with your progress, they still may add a contingency plan to the documentation (e.g. "I'm happy with Employee's progress at the moment, but if something similar happens again in the next 12 months, they move immediately to STEP THREE").
 You the employee will again be made aware of what your manager is documenting.

-Whatever the final outcome of your case, your entire final Google Doc outlining your progress will be moved into Basecamp as part of your employee record.
+Whatever the final outcome of your case, your entire final Notion page outlining your progress will stand as part of your employee record.

 ## What's the biggest, most important detail missing from everything above?
 _Support._

-The examples given above don't illustrate the level of care and support Basecamp is able to give to you before and during this process.
+The examples given above don't illustrate the level of care and support G2i is able to give to you before and during this process.
 We know lots of stuff comes into play when it comes to work performance.
 If you're having personal or professional issues that are impeding how you're working, please tell us!
-Tell your manager, tell Andrea, tell Jason or David, tell someone who has the resources to help.
+Tell your manager, tell Chris, tell Stephen, tell Lee or Gabe, tell someone who has the resources to help.
 This process is not hard and fast, and it's not three strikes and you're out.
 The examples above are very convenient (almost... fake!), and real-life is never so perfectly scripted.

-We can and have worked with lots of employees to help them manage their workload so they can remain at Basecamp to do their best work.
+We can and have worked with lots of employees to help them manage their workload so they can remain at G2i to do their best work.
 We're not in the game of high turnover.
 We care about everyone who works here and if you're having performance issues, our first reaction is to help you, not shove you onto a formal performance plan.
-We only ask that you work with us to devise a realistic improvement plan that elevates you and works for Basecamp.
+We only ask that you work with us to devise a realistic improvement plan that elevates you and works for G2i.

 To recap, there are 3 steps for you the employee to be concerned about if you're facing a problem with your performance:
 - First conversation: alert